 7 Equal Input.
 He has Spiderman like sense for making sure everyone gets their say and voice heard in meetings, workshops and consultation days.

 8 Diplomacy.
 My Mum always says it’s not what you say but how you say it.
 He is brilliant at saying sensitive things in an engaging way.
-(Also see point 5 above.)
+(See point 5 above.)

 9 Speaks Out.
 Publicly defends anyone being sidelined, cliqued out, picked on or bullied in the workplace.

 10 Self-Control.
 He doesn’t get cross, née even mention the fact that, say if an anonymous employee who can’t be named here for, ahem, legal reasons, accidentally broke a glass table in the centre of his lounge one staff Xmas do by doing some podium dancing on it.
 (Face Palm Emoji.)
-In point of fact he says, ‘What’s a coffee table between friends?’
+In point of fact he might have been heard to say, ‘What’s a coffee table between friends?’

 12 Critical Clothing Neural Pathways.
 Much like Einstein, it appeared he made a pact with the getting dressed side of his brain take a back seat to allow more synapses available for creative thoughts.
 I don’t think I ever saw a grey wool hoodie, jeans and black leather jacket worn with such stylish regularity as I did in The Contact Years.

 13 Is A Professional Performer.
 He can do, with bells on, what lots of people he leads dream of doing.
 Many a time I watched him take to the stage and do a talk, no notes in hand, parry hecklers, crack a few jokes with the best of them, while all the while as calm as an apple getting his key messages across to the audience.

 14 Has A Sense of Humour.
-‘I don’t need to die now,’ was his opening at his Contact leaving do speech, ‘because this is a bit like being at my own funeral.’
+‘I don’t need to die now,’ was his opening line at his Contact leaving do speech, ‘because this is like being at my own funeral.’

 15 Leads By Example.
 Rolls up his sleeves and mucks in with the frontline.
 You work with him, not for him.